ahahalo/Aha-Web/README.md

 ## ❓ Frequently Asked Questions (FAQ)

 *1. Is it free?*
 Yes, this application is completely free to use.
-It was developed to provide users with an easier way to manage their frequency programs and customize their AHA Halo experience without additional costs.
+It was developed to provide users with an easier way to manage their frequency programs and customize their AHA Halo experience without additional costs or downloads.

 *2. Will it damage my AHA Halo device?*
 No, the app does not damage the hardware.
 It communicates with the device using the standard protocols that the original software uses.
 It simply sends data values and frequencies to the internal slots of the device.
 However, always ensure you are using a stable USB connection when writing data to prevent communication errors.